 A complete vulnerability management solution that uses a data flow control system to help teams eliminate XXE attack surfaces by their applications.
 The information flow control mechanism prevents breaking the original server contract, allowing teams to identify exactly which subcomponent can be accessed by each user.

 A vulnerability management platform that offers inbuilt vulnerability assessment and scanning.
-The solution integrates with market-leading DevOps tools to increase security stance and eliminate most security risks at low costs.
+The solution integrates with market-leading DevOps tools to increase security and eliminate most security risks at low costs.

 How to Fix XML External Entity (XXE) Processing Vulnerabilities?

 An XXE vulnerability exists when a web application parses XML documents from an untrusted source.
 If the underlying XML parser accepts DTD, an attacker can manipulate the XML document to allow him to read files on the system.
 For example, the following code snippet shows a malicious XML document that forces the application to read sensitive files on the server.